-- 1.8 The Neighbourhood Plan sets out: - A shared vision for the future of Fulbourn as a vibrant, sustainable and thriving local community with its own distinctive characteristics, separate from Cambridge yet complementary and benefiting from its proximity. - Village setting policies (FUL/01 to FUL/05) directed at ensuring that Fulbourn retains its individuality and village character, within a rural landscape of richer wildlife and biodiversity. - Development policies (FUL/06 to FUL/13) aiming to ensure that future development makes a clear positive contribution to local character and distinctiveness. - Community aspirations identified by the local community to improve services, the environment and quality of life within the village. - 1.9 The Neighbourhood Plan will be subject to review to ensure that the policies are effective and that the plan responds to changes over time and if necessary (see Section 16.
-Implementing the Plan).
+- policies will be used for the determination of applications for planning permissions in the area. - 1.7 The Neighbourhood Plan (the Plan) has been put forward by Fulbourn Parish Council, the Qualifying Body, and prepared by a local working group made up of people living within the Parish.
+Between 2018 and spring 2021, the Neighbourhood Plan Steering Group worked closely with the wider community, local businesses and South Cambridgeshire District Council (SCDC) and engaged extensively with statutory stakeholders, developers and landowners through the Pre-Submission consultation process (Reg.
+14 Consultation). - 1.8 The Neighbourhood Plan sets out: - A shared vision for the future of Fulbourn as a vibrant, sustainable and thriving local community with its own distinctive characteristics, separate from Cambridge yet complementary and benefiting from its proximity. - Village setting policies (FUL/01 to FUL/05) directed at ensuring that Fulbourn retains its individuality and village character, within a rural landscape of richer wildlife and biodiversity. - Development policies (FUL/06 to FUL/18) aiming to ensure that future development makes a clear positive contribution to local character and distinctiveness. - Community aspirations identified by the local community to improve services, the environment and quality of life within the village. - 1.9 The Neighbourhood Plan will be subject to review to ensure that the policies are effective and that the plan responds to changes over time and if necessary (see Section 16).

-Community aspirations wider than those relating to the development and use of land have been generally set out in Section 14 of the Plan and do not form part of the statutory development plan.
+Wider community aspirations than those relating to the development and use of land have been set out in Chapter 14 of the Plan and do not form part of the statutory development plan.
 They are however included as they represent issues of importance to the community that emerged through the Neighbourhood Plan process.
 Some of the key community aspirations are included in orange-coloured boxes after related policies, to highlight the relationship between the statutory plan and other aspirations.